-- Make sure your doctor knows if you are pregnant, breastfeeding, or planning to get pregnant.
-Tell your doctor if you have kidney disease, liver disease, Cushing syndrome, diabetes, any skin or scalp infection, thin skin at the site to be treated.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, Cushing syndrome, diabetes, any skin or scalp infection, or thin skin at the site to be treated.
 Tell your doctor if you have a calcium metabolism disorder or other types of psoriasis (such as erythrodermic, exfoliative, or pustular psoriasis).

 - Do not use this medicine for a skin problem that has not been checked by your doctor.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.